Signup for our PA Travel Newsletter

 N. Washington Avenue & Linden Street

 Scranton’s Fan Zone will take over Courthouse Square, turning the center of the city into a shared watch party for the World Cup.
-Fans can drop in throughout the Round of 16, with matches on July 4, 5, and 6 playing live on the big screen.
+Beyond the games, fans can get in on the action with an LED Soccer Simulator, inflatable soccer games, 1v1 competitions, a turf activation space, and soccer activities led by regional clubs.
+When it's time to take a break, the Michelob Ultra Beer Garden will be open throughout the event.
+Fans can drop in throughout the Round of 16, with matches on July 4 and 5 playing live on the big screen.
 It all builds toward the final weekend, with the Bronze Final on July 18 and the World Cup Final on July 19.

 Aerial of a city square with a large courthouse with grass in front